pact-foundation/docs.pact.io/website/docs/pact_broker/client_cli/readme.md

                                --to ENVIRONMENT \
                                --broker-base-url BROKER_BASE_URL

-If the `--to` tag is omitted, then the query will return the compatibility with the overall latest version of each of the other applications.
+If the `--to` tag is omitted, then the query will return the compatiblity with the overall latest version of each of the other applications.

 Examples: